Project-1(Fail fast): A team project (25% weightage)

 problem statement.

 c.
-Identify your focus area (end-to-end journey vs one or more stages) and identify a metaphor relevant to your focus
+Identify your focus area and identify a metaphor relevant to your focus

 d.
 Frame a challenge statement with a metaphor and an attribute (eye care delivery as efficient as McDonald's - attribute is efficient, metaphor is McDonald's, making camera as accessible as a pencil - attribute: accessible, metaphor: pencil)